<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 At Home Meals

 Even your food is covered!
-Your program fee includes three meals a day that are provided by the host school or host family where you're staying.
-Depending on where you volunteer you may eat at the school for all three meals, half of your meals at the school and half with your host family, or receive a spending stipend to buy groceries and cook at home.
+Your program fee includes three meals a day that are provided by the host school where you're staying.
+Again, the logistical setup looks a bit different depending on what works best for your location.
+You may eat at the school for all three meals, half of your meals at the school and half at home with meals prepared by a local cook, or you may receive a spending stipend to buy groceries and cook at home.
 The meals are typically what the locals eat so that's another way to really dive into the culture.

-Meals are covered for your entire semester, excluding vacation days (that way you can test out the pasta in Italy or chow down on gyros in Greece).
+At-home meals are covered for your entire semester, excluding vacation days (that way you can test out the pasta in Italy or chow down on gyros in Greece) and weekends adjacent to vacation days.
 Any snacks you want are also on you, which means fresh fruit on the streets in Thailand or fresh churros in Mexico.
 Yum.

 We do have some advice for those traveling with allergies or food preferences that will be helpful to know if that's you!